BitR13x/ReactApp/README.md

 # Quick Start
 ## Typeorm
-If you want also typeorm functional you will need to edit ormconfig.ts by your needs
+If you want to set up typeorm you will need to edit ormconfig.ts by your needs. <br/>
-<https://typeorm.io/> see some quick guides
+lookup some quick guides on typeorm: https://typeorm.io/

 ## App
 RUN `npm install && yarn install`<br/>